 Baldrige FAQs: Board of Examiners

-Applications for the Board of Examiners are evaluated on the basis of individuals' (1) expertise in the seven Baldrige Criteria for Performance Excellence categories; (2) in-depth experience in several industrial or service sectors; (3) expertise in an area of high need for the program, such as small business operations, senior management, hospitality or service, health care, education, charitable nonprofits, and financial results; and (4) skills that have been proven to be useful for an examiner.
-Efforts are made to ensure broad representation on the board and to minimize disproportionate involvement of one industry, sector, or organization.
+Applicants for the Board of Examiners are evaluated on the basis of their (1) expertise in the seven Baldrige Criteria for Performance Excellence categories; (2) in-depth experience in several industrial or service sectors; (3) expertise in an area of high need for the program, such as small business operations, senior management, hospitality or service, health care, education, charitable nonprofits, and financial results; and (4) skills that have been proven to be useful for examiners.
+The Baldrige Program aims to ensure broad representation on the board and to minimize disproportionate involvement of one industry, sector, or organization.

 Each year, approximately one-third of the examiners are new to allow wide participation.

 For more information about the examiner selection process, see Who Should Apply?
 Baldrige Examiner Selection.